Mexican Corn Bread Recipe (Skillet, Cheddar & Jalapeño)

 Ingredients

-2. Mix cornmeal, cream-style corn, shortening, eggs, buttermilk, baking soda, and salt until combined.
+2. Mix: Combine cornmeal, cream-style corn, shortening, eggs, buttermilk, baking soda, and salt until smooth.

 Mexican Corn Bread FAQ